keepthrifty/keepthrifty.github.io/_posts/2017-01-16-one-car-suburbs.md

 author: keepthrifty
 author_email: chris@keepthrifty.com

-title: "Surviving the Suburbs with One Car"
+title: "Surviving the Suburbs in One Car"
 description: "Can a family of five survive in the suburbs with just one car?
 Of course, if they are keeping thrifty!"

 image: /img/posts/2017-01-16-one-car-suburbs/traffic.jpg